 When should I apply?

-Applying early is especially important if you're looking to secure funding and/or accommodation, as you may require an offer before applying for either - and funding deadlines for courses beginning in September often fall between January and March.
-International students must also apply very early, as an unconditional offer is required before scholarships and visas can be applied for.
+Applying early is especially important if you're hoping to secure funding or university accommodation, as you might need an offer of study before applying for either.
+Funding deadlines for courses beginning in September typically fall between January and March, and you'll be more likely to receive your preferred accommodation the earlier you apply.

 How do I apply for a Masters degree?

-Each institution has its own guidelines on timeframes - these are often published on their websites, so you can check when you can expect a decision.
-However, it usually takes between two weeks and two months before you discover your fate.
-Some universities may even suffer unforeseen setbacks in turning applications around, increasing your wait further.
-These include a lack of staff, an unexpectedly large volume of applications or changes in internal procedures.
+Each university sets its own timeframes for processing applications.
+It'll usually take between two weeks and two months to discover whether you've got a place, although universities may suffer unforeseen setbacks in turning applications around, including a lack of staff, an unexpectedly large volume of applications or changes in internal procedures.

 What do I need to include in my application?